 Based on the last bullet point alone, calling these toilets “composting” give users the wrong impression.
 Composting toilets can potentially start the composting process (again, if everything is done correctly), but the toilets don’t actually complete the process.
 Instead, the poop in the toilet would need to be placed in another container to give it enough time to turn into true compost.
 It’s because of this and the other reasons mentioned above that composting toilets should really be referred to as dry toilets - or even better, a reader called them "dessicating".
 (Note, composting toilet companies all add the caveat that the toilets do compost if used “correctly”.
 But “correctly” refers to the whole process.)

 We purchased a composting toilet mainly because it was a dry toilet and not so much because it has the ability to compost.
 Questions about marketing aside, these are still good dry toilets and meet our needs while living on the road.
 We know that we aren't in a position to make sure our poop properly turns into compost - the main reason is that we don't have space to carry a container full of poop around for 1.5 years!

-The main issue I have with composting toilets is the misleading marketing.
+The big issue I have with composting toilets is the misleading marketing.
 The companies give the impression that when it's time to empty out the poop container, it's dirt that comes out and can be tossed in the yard.
 They don't straight out and say, "Hey, it will eventually turn into compost, but not after sitting in the poop container for just a week or a month and only if you follow the composting process correctly."
 I strongly believe that it's the companies' responsibility to provide their potential buyers the full picture of how composting works.
 I looked through the Nature's Head website and no where does it state that the poop coming out of the toilet needs to be set aside and properly composted for an additional time period.
-(I'm specifically mentioning them because they seem to be the most popular composting toilet brand among RVers.)
+(I'm specifically mentioning them because they seem to be the most popular composting toilet brand among people living on the road.)